 On the way out the door, Lena stopped one final time.
 “Hemomancers and humans were never meant to coexist,” she said.
 “There’s no point in pretending to be something you’re not.
 Because eventually, you will be found.
 And then you’ll stand alone, no longer a hemo and not even close to a human.
 I’d rather be a monster than sit by and watch as everyone I love is stolen from me one by one.”

-And with that, she walked out of the cottage and out of her parents’ life, forever.
+And with that, she walked out of the cottage and out of her parents’ lives, forever.

 Life became a numb blur for Lena after that night.
 She wandered about, took odd jobs for just enough money to survive.
 She hopped from one hostel to another, lived hand-to-mouth, and gradually drifted westward.
 The tale of the Sonora Ripper traveled parallel to her aimless trek.
 She would sometimes hear whispering, in hushed voices, that hemo-hunters were being targeted, and that a war was on the very brink of erupting.
 She heard, too, that an uptick in reports of hemomancer activity had been observed in the months following that red summer’s conclusion.